How to Verify User-Generated Content Before Publishing or Citing It

 At minimum: the source of the content, what verification steps were taken, what the results were, and who approved publication.
 ConvergePanel's audit export provides an automated record of the AI verification step, which can be included in the editorial file alongside other verification notes.

-Verify This Content — run a multi-model UGC check
+Verify This Content — run a multi-model UGC check before publishing

 Get started →Free tier available.
 No credit card required.